StealthJet/StealthCloud/README.md

 This is done by interfacing with black box servers, which are accessed through a UI that allows users to sort incoming and outgoing media and data.

-StealthServer and StealthJet Dashboard are examples of black box servers and this type of UI.
+StealthCloud and StealthJet are examples of black box servers and this type of UI.

 ## Subscription First

 In the traditional web, if a website goes down, users have no way of continuing to access the content provider's content unless they had previously provided another form of contact, such as an email or phone number, or are subscribed on another platform.

-In subscription first, the user provides their contact method first, such as an auth token of a server running StealthJet Server, which allows the content provider to continue to provide content to them regardless if their website, or social media platforms are available.
+In subscription first, the user provides their contact method first, such as an auth token of a server running StealthCloud, which allows the content provider to continue to provide content to them regardless if their website, or social media platforms are available.

 ## Platform Independent Social Media